-Hymn to the Holy Trinity (“We All Believe in One True God”) is an abbreviated paraphrase of the Apostles Creed by Tobias Clausnitzer (1619-1684), a German Lutheran pastor and writer of theological treatises, sermons, and hymns.
+Hymn to the Holy Trinity (“We All Believe in One True God”) is a paraphrase of the Apostles Creed by Tobias Clausnitzer (1619-1684), a German Lutheran pastor and writer of theological treatises, sermons, and hymns.
 It was designated as a hymn for Trinity Sunday in the Culmbach-Bayreuth Gesang-Buch (1668), and it is also ideal as an anthem at baptismal services.

 Translated from Clausnitzer’s “Wir glauben all an einen Gott, Yater, Sohn und heilgen Geist” by the English hymn-writer and educator Catherine Winkworth, “We All Believe in One True God” was included in Winkworth’s Lyra Germanica — Hymns for the Sundays and Chief Festivals of the Christian Year, translated from the German (1858), and repeated in her Chorale Book for England (1863).